kannans89/RustRepo/19_Enums/19_Enums.md

   }
 ```

- In the given example function `is_even()` is returning an Option<bool> of boolean type.If the input is even  then Some(true) is returned otherwise None will be returned.
+ In the given example function `is_even()` is returning an Option of boolean type.If the input is even  then Some(true) is returned otherwise None will be returned.

 ```rust